zunzer/music_driven_kinematics_in_humanoid_robots/README.md

 - [X] Determine the length of the music and the corresponding dace. (= solved by looping dance and stopping dance when music staps)
 - [X] Write the full loop
 - [X] Optional: Stop dancing if we stop music
-- [ ] Optional: Change speed of keyframes based on music